 You can also crisp up spring rolls when reheating them in a pan.
 Add them to a hot skillet with plenty of oil, then try to cook them for as little time as possible so that the oil does not absorb in the wrapper.

 The best practice for frying spring rolls is to do them as soon as you can before serving.
-If you are pressed for time, you can fry the spring rolls partially and then complete the frying right before your dinner.
+If you are pressed for time, you can fry them partially and then complete the frying right before your dinner.
 While they will not be as crispy, they will still be crispier than if you fried them and then reheated them.

 Soggy Spring Rolls No More

 If oil-laden, soggy spring rolls have been plaguing your dinner parties recently, here are a few tips that will hopefully stop that problem from happening again in the future.
-You can take steps when cooking, cooling, and storing spring rolls to keep them crispy.
+You can take steps when cooking, cooling, and storing them to keep them crispy.

 When cooking the spring rolls, make sure that the filling is as dry as possible by patting vegetables dry and choosing ingredients carefully to prevent water retention.
 It is also important to use very hot oil because otherwise the rice paper or wrapper will absorb the oil.